shipmonk-rnd/phpstan-baseline-per-identifier/README.md

 ## Usage

-Setup baselines loader (can be empty for initial run).
-Other files will be placed beside that file:
+Setup baselines loader, other files will be placed beside that file:
 ```neon
 # phpstan.neon.dist
 includes: